-Arachnoid cysts are relatively common benign lesions occurring in association with the central nervous system, both within the intracranial compartment (most common) as well as within the spinal canal.
+Arachnoid cysts are relatively common benign and asymptomatic lesions occurring in association with the central nervous system, both within the intracranial compartment (most common) as well as within the spinal canal.
 They are usually located within the subarachnoid space and contain CSF.

 The majority of arachnoid cysts are small and asymptomatic.
-When symptoms occur they are usually the result of gradual enlargement resulting in mass effect.
+When symptoms occur, they are usually the result of gradual enlargement resulting in mass effect.
 This results in either direct neurological dysfunction or distortion of normal CSF pathways resulting in obstructive hydrocephalus 3.

-Arachnoid cysts are thought to arise due to congenital splitting of the arachnoid layer with accumulation of CSF within this potential space.
+Arachnoid cysts are thought to arise due to the congenital splitting of the arachnoid layer with accumulation of CSF within this potential space.
 The cyst wall is comprised of flattened arachnoid cells forming a thin translucent membrane.
 There is no solid component and no epithelial lining.

 Most frequently (50-60%) arachnoid cysts are located in the middle cranial fossa, where they invaginate into and widen the sylvian fissure.
 There is even a classification system for middle cranial fossa arachnoid cysts, although I doubt it is of much use if a good description is provided (see Galassi classification).

 - cerebral convexity